marmelab/react-admin/UPGRADE.md

 ### `<SimpleForm>` and `<TabbedForm>` No Longer Accept `margin` and `variant`

-Just like Material-UI, we don't provide a way to specify those props at the form level.
-Instead, you can either set those props on the inputs or leverage the Material-UI [component overrides through theme](https://mui.com/customization/theme-components/) if you need to change them globally:
+Just like MUI, we don't provide a way to specify those props at the form level.
+Instead, you can either set those props on the inputs or leverage the MUI [component overrides through theme](https://mui.com/customization/theme-components/) if you need to change them globally:

 ```diff
 const PostCreate = () => (